waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IX.
 Agent & Tool Ideas
 - **gym_prep_agent**: An agent that takes a gym type (e.g., 'Poison') and the contents of my PC boxes as input, then suggests an optimal team of 6 Pokémon to train and use for that gym battle.
 This would help automate strategic team building for major fights.
 - **Warden's Clue (Safari Zone):** The Warden at (3, 4) in his house mentioned a 'SECRET HOUSE' in the Safari Zone.
 Finding it supposedly rewards an HM, which he believes is SURF. **Contradiction:** I already possess HM03 (SURF).
 This needs investigation.
 The Safari Zone is the next logical objective.
+## D. Tool Development Lessons
+- `use_hm_tool` Failure (Turn 192268): The tool failed because it attempted to perform a multi-stage, dynamic menu navigation task in a single script.
+This is impossible as tools cannot react to screen changes mid-execution.
+The correct approach is a sequential, multi-turn process: 1.
+Open Menu.
+2. `menu_analyzer` + `select_menu_option` for 'POKéMON'.
+3. `menu_analyzer` + `select_menu_option` for the specific Pokémon.
+4. 'A' to confirm.
+5. `menu_analyzer` + `select_menu_option` for the HM.
+6. 'A' to use.